sendgrid/sendgrid-php/CONTRIBUTING.md

 - [Code Reviews](#code-reviews)

 <a name="roadmap"></a>
 We use [Milestones](https://github.com/sendgrid/sendgrid-php/milestones) to help define current roadmaps, please feel free to grab an issue from the current milestone.
 Please indicate that you have begun work on it to avoid collisions.
-Once a PR is made, community review, comments, suggestions and additional PRs are welcomed and encouraged.
+Once a PR is made, community review, comments, suggestions, and additional PRs are welcomed and encouraged.

 <a name="cla"></a>
 ## CLAs and CCLAs

 Before you get started, SendGrid requires that a SendGrid Contributor License Agreement (CLA) be filled out by every contributor to a SendGrid open source project.

 Our goal with the CLA is to clarify the rights of our contributors and reduce other risks arising from inappropriate contributions.
 The CLA also clarifies the rights SendGrid holds in each contribution and helps to avoid misunderstandings over what rights each contributor is required to grant to SendGrid when making a contribution.
-In this way the CLA encourages broad participation by our open source community and helps us build strong open source projects, free from any individual contributor withholding or revoking rights to any contribution.
+In this way, the CLA encourages broad participation by our open source community and helps us build strong open source projects, free from any individual contributor withholding or revoking rights to any contribution.

 SendGrid does not merge a pull request made against a SendGrid open source project until that pull request is associated with a signed CLA.
 Copies of the CLA are available [here](https://gist.github.com/SendGridDX/98b42c0a5d500058357b80278fde3be8#file-sendgrid_cla).